bmfrosty/BX-BECMI-Overlay-Hack-Delta/introduction.md

 ## Where can I get it?

-The OED rules supplement is free for download at OED Games ([www.oedgames.com](http://www.oedgames.com/)).
-And don't forget, scans of the Original D&D core rules can be bought at RPGNow.com (search for "Original Edition").
+The B/X Overlay rules supplement is free for download at OED Games.